pgid69/bcm63xx-phone/README.md

 Configuration is shared between two files

 The first is /etc/asterisk/bcm3xx_phone.conf.
-It eventually needs to be adpated to your specific needs.
+It eventually needs to be adapted to your specific needs.
 By default only line 1 is enabled.

 The second is /etc/asterisk/extensions.conf.